pranavmaneriker/pranavmaneriker.github.io/about.md

 ![Me][Photo]{: .circle-image}

-I am a third year undergraduate in the Department of Computer Science and Engineering at IIT Kanpur.
+I am a fourth year undergraduate in the Department of Computer Science and Engineering at IIT Kanpur.

-My interests include algorithms, graphics and machine learning.
+My interests include algorithms, graphics, parallelisation and machine learning.

 Apart from that, I enjoy squash, speedcubing, snooker and reading (mostly fiction).